 Of course the coolest panel of the Mortal Kombat comic is when we see Scorpion holding up Sub-Zero, vowing revenge for his murder.
 Seeing the two most memorable characters confronting each other is the best thing ever.
 Scorpion and Sub-zero are not the ones with interesting back stories shown.
 We also see Johnny Cage transitioning from movie star to martial artist legend, despite his agent objecting strongly.
 There is also sparse humor at the ridiculousness in entering an unsanctioned tournament.

-If you are interested in the Mortal Kombat comic book, you can try to find it here.
+If you are interested in the Mortal Kombat comic book, you can try to find it here (Affiliate Link).